vittorio88/WAVE300/README.md

 `ifconfig wlan0 up`

-Here is it possible to see the wireless network and connect, yet there is not IP connectivity.
+Here is it possible to see the wireless network and connect, yet there is no IP connectivity.

 It is also possible to use hostapd if patched with mtlk primitives.